Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Highlights: Upright position, photo-worthy silhouettes, rich biodiversity

-💡 We love this site for its mix of history and marine life
+💡 We love this site for its mix of history and marine life.

-⚓ Read more on Hondureño (coming)
+⚓ Read more on Hondureño (coming soon)

-6. El Pescador (Atlantis)
+7. El Pescador (Atlantis)

 El Pescador, Atlantis, Isla Mujeres, Mexico.
 Photo Credit: Malek B Prod